timeteam/timeteam.github.io/_posts/Non_fiction/2017-20-09-the-silk-roads.md

 11 _The Road of Gold_  - **Columbus** discovers the Americas.

-12 _The Road of Silver_  - **Vasco da Gabema** rounds the Cape of Good Hope into the Indian Ocean.
+12 _The Road of Silver_  - **Vasco da Gama** rounds the Cape of Good Hope into the Indian Ocean.

-13 _The Road to Northern Europe_  - Northern Europe prospers: Britain invests in the navy, Dutch traders bypass Spain and Portugal.
+13 _The Road to Northern Europe_  - Northern Europe prospers: Britain invests in the navy, Dutch traders bypass Spain and Portugal and Holland becomees wealthy.

 14 _The Road to Empire_  - The Puritans escape the newly diverse and multicultural Europe to found America [one of the great social experiments, and an abject failure].
 Britain enjoys the great benefit of not having a land border to protect and thus not needing an expensive army.

-15 _The Road to Crisis_ and 16 _The Road to War_  - Napoleon.
-Then Britain, Russia and Germany struggle for control of Eastern Europe and Afghanistan.
+15 _The Road to Crisis_ and 16 _The Road to War_  - **Napoleon** rates a brief mention.
+Britain, Russia and Germany struggle for control of Eastern Europe and Afghanistan.
 These complex conflicts about trading and food security are the basis of World War 1.

 17 _The Road of Black Gold_ and 18 _The Road to Compromise_  - British investors prospect and drill for oil in Persia and Burma.
 Some of these companies join to form BP and fuel the machines and ships of World War 1.
 Germany suffered from not changing from coal quickly enough.